borntofrappe/game-development/01 Pong/Pong 6/README.md

   end
   ```

   Here, the class is initialized with four variables, describing the paddles coordinates and sizes.
-It also includes a `dy` variable, initialized to 0, which can be presumed to describe the vertical movement across the y axis.
+It also includes a `dy` variable, to later describe the vertical movement across the y axis.

   Whenever creating an instance of the class, be sure to include the arguments described in the `init` function.
-Indeed in the `main.lua` function, the paddles are created as follows:
+In `main.lua` for instance, the paddles are created in the `love.load` function as follows:

   ```lua
   player1 = Paddle(10, 30, 5, 20)